-More than three years after the thrilling 434-run chase at the Wanderers, India and Sri Lanka fought out another epic ODI where both sides scored over 400, in Rajkot.
+India and Sri Lanka fought an epic ODI where each side scored over 400, in Rajkot.
 Virender Sehwag's 102-ball 146, and half-centuries from Sachin Tendulkar and MS Dhoni, took India to 414.
 In reply Tillakaratne Dilshan smashed 160 off 124 and Kumar Sangakkara 90 off 43 to give their side a serious chance of winning.
 But Zaheer Khan and Ashish Nehra held their nerve for their final overs.
 Sri Lanka needed 15 off 12 balls with five wickets in hand; two run-outs later they needed 11 off six.
 Nuwan Kulasekara took a single off the first and Angelo Mathews two each off the next two before giving an easy catch to Tendulkar off the fourth and the deal was sealed.

 More Adelaide Ashes misery for England.
-They went 2-0 down with two to play after an eight-wicket defeat in Adelaide, and even though (unlike in 1998), they could have retained the Ashes with a 2-2 draw, they could only get one Test back.
-This one was notable for Greg Chappell for making his first Test hundred in his home town, and Geoff Lawson, who had taken 11 wickets in the second Test, adding a further nine.
+They went 2-0 down with two to play after an eight-wicket defeat, and even though (unlike in 1998), they could have retained the Ashes with a 2-2 draw, they could only get one Test back.
+This one was notable for Greg Chappell making his first Test hundred in his home town, and Geoff Lawson, who had taken 11 wickets in the second Test, adding a further nine.

 Alimuddin, born today, played 25 Tests for Pakistan.
 In his country's first home series, in 1954-55 against India, he scored three half-centuries and an unbeaten 103 in five Tests.
 But he failed to show similar consistency over the rest of his career.
 He made his first-class debut at the age of 12 in the pre-Partition Ranji Trophy in 1943.
 He coached the national team after his playing career and then moved to London to work for Pakistan International Airlines.